medic/cht-docs/content/en/design/apps/tutorials/structuring-interviews.md

 ## Background (current situation, problem, and/or opportunity)

-Interviews can be a great way to empathize with your users because interviews can give you an in-depth understanding of the users’ values, perceptions, and experiences.
-They allow you to ask specific questions, while remaining open to exploring your participants’ points of view.
-They are also often combined with other user research methods, such as usability tests or surveys, so as to gain deeper insights into objective results by asking a user about them and to elicit the user’s subjective opinion on products or interactions.
+Interviews can be a great way to empathize with your users as they can provide an in-depth understanding of a users’ values, perceptions, and experiences.
+They allow you to ask specific questions while remaining open to exploring your participants’ points of view.
+They are also often combined with other user research methods, such as usability tests or surveys to gain deeper insights.

 ## Objectives